ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 about the content of the request, such as Alt-Used {{?ALT-SVC=RFC7838}}, or information that it trusts the oblivious proxy resource to remove, such as fields that are listed in the Connection header field.

+The client role in this protocol acts as an HTTP client both with respect to the oblivious proxy resource and the oblivious target resource.
+For the request the clients makes to the oblivious target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encapsulated rather than sent over a connection.
+The oblivious proxy resource and the oblivious request resource also act as HTTP clients toward the oblivious request resource and oblivious target resource respectively.

 The oblivious proxy resource interacts with the oblivious request resource as an HTTP client by constructing a request using the same restrictions as the client